Avalon-Benchmark/avalon/avalon/datagen/godot/README.md

 This is only strictly necessary if you want to run / debug Godot locally, but it's a good idea.

-Download and extract the [Godot editor][1].
-(Just the standard, 64-bit, 3.2.3 version.)
+TODO: document where the new godot binaries are

- - Linux: put it under `/usr/bin/godot`
+ - Linux: put it under `/usr/local/bin/godot`
- - MacOS: make that a symlink to `/?/Godot.app/Contents/MacOS/Godot`
+ - MacOS: put it under `/usr/local/bin/godot`
  - Windows: just unzip it anywhere (without spaces in the path name)

 # How to set up your editor